In this unique workshop, JonAnn Shackford will present the specific steps to safe and efficient chemical etching on copper and brass.

 Copper etching can be used in a variety of ways in making mixed metal jewelry pieces, etch deeper for use with enamels or use thinner copper for more pliable metal to be used for earrings.
 16 gauge brass is used in jewelry making and can also be etched deeper to use as a roll plate to put images onto Sterling silver or other metals.

-Using PNP paper allows students to use any printed material for etching.
-Students can free hand draw anything that can be transferred to PNP to etch on metal.
+Using PNP paper allows you to use any printed material for etching.
+Participants can free hand draw anything that can be transferred to PNP to etch on metal.
 Instructor will demo how to successfully transfer your image onto your metal, how to avoid bubbles when etching, and other important methods and procedures.
 Any text must be flipped by computer backwards for it to be readable after etching.